 In Maia Bent, et al. v Howard Platnick, et al. and 1704604 Ontario Limited v Pointes Protection Association, et al., the Supreme Court of Canada said that the public interest weighing exercise under laws like the PPPA should include consideration of “the possibility” that the expression or claim “might provoke hostility against” a vulnerable group.
 However, the Court did not provide more guidance in these cases about when or how to assess such a risk.

 West Coast LEAF is concerned that without such guidance lower courts too often overlook the important interests of vulnerable groups when deciding PPPA applications.
 For example, in this case, neither the BC Supreme Court nor the BC Court of Appeal considered the possibility that Mr. Neufeld’s claim could provoke hostility against 2SLBGTQQIA+ children and youth by silencing or intimidating them and their allies.
 To address this gap, West Coast LEAF will propose an analytical framework for making a finding that an expression or claim might provoke hostility against a vulnerable group.
 We will also discuss the significance of such a finding to a court’s ultimate decision about whether to dismiss a claim.

-West Coast LEAF will file our factum in July 2022.
-The hearing of the appeal has not yet been scheduled.
+West Coast LEAF will filed our factum in July 2022.
+The case was heard at the Supreme Court of Canada on October 11, 2022.